Crohn’s Disease Treatment with the Right Diet

 - Apples, baked or as applesauce.
 And never add sugar!

 The right vitamin supplements

 Patients with symptoms of Crohn’s disease often experience episodes of weakness due to infections and changes in the intestines.
-Getting the right amount of vitamins and minerals is absolutely necessary.
+For this reason, getting the right amount of vitamins and minerals is absolutely necessary.

-So try to include these supplements, which can be found in any pharmacy, in your diet:
+Thus, try to include these supplements, which are available in any pharmacy, in your diet:

 - Folic acid

 - Evening primrose and flaxseed oils: both good sources of natural minerals.

 Things you should avoid

 - Legumes rich in insoluble fiber